ccgilroy/ma-thesis/doc/ma_revisions/revisit_descriptives.md

 West Hollywood and Hell's Kitchen ... two places that we think from other sources remain pretty gay (HK is a new gayborhood in Ghaziani's terms)

+Two highly educated places that see a decrease in income are West Hollywood and Hell's Kitchen.
+The latter is a "new" gayborhood, in Ghaziani's account [-@ghaziani_there_2014].

 A few places,